stormalf/chibicc/README.md

 ## release notes

 1.0.21    fixing missing information on README (about help and ignored options).
 Fixing ISS-149 some extended assembly not taken in account (arrays).
 Fixing ISS-153 extended assembly giving different results when compiling with gcc or with chibicc.
 Fixing ISS-154 Extended assembly compiled with chibicc failed with ASSERT and works fine without assert function.
+Ignoring some parameters like -fvisibility=default or -flto=8.

 ## old release notes